Oscarlight/PiNN_Caffe2/README.md

 # PiNN2: device compact modeling using neural neworks
 ## Why PiNN2
-PiNN2 is the *ONLY* platform can model both ON region and subthreshold region of a transistor very accurately and efficiently.
+PiNN2 is the **ONLY** platform can model both ON region and subthreshold region of a transistor very accurately and efficiently.
+It is written in Python and provides easy-to-use APIs.

 An example HEMT model is shown below.
 The dash line is the model and the solid line is the experimental data.
-The training time is only several seconds in a Macbook Pro (with NNPACK).
+The training time is only several minutes using a Macbook Pro Laptop (with NNPACK).

 ![alt text](https://github.com/Oscarlight/PiNN_Caffe2/tree/master/exmaple_pics/vd_major_linear.png)
 ![alt text](https://github.com/Oscarlight/PiNN_Caffe2/tree/master/exmaple_pics/vd_major_log.png)
 ![alt text](https://github.com/Oscarlight/PiNN_Caffe2/tree/master/exmaple_pics/vg_major_linear.png)